What Do Travel Agents Do? (And How Do They Do It?)

 6. Any of the client’s reward program numbers, as it applies to different vendors

-7. Host’s phone number: Many suppliers don't require this, but some do.
+7. Host agency’s phone number: Many suppliers don't require this, but some do.

 A travel agent will need to organize their agency info and client info before they log in.
 When it comes to their client info, that will likely be kept organized their customer relationship management (CRM) database.
 Another fun thing they get to keep track of that I'm happy not to worry about, personally :)